 Because my husband wasn’t going on this trip, I didn’t want to have a custom one made just yet for our family, so I decided to make our fish extender on the cheap and as easily as possible.

 There is a very well-known and often-pinned blog post that shows how you can make a fish extender using duct tape, so I went to work.
-I bought two rolls of Disney themed duct tape at Michael’s, one roll of black duct tape, and grabbed a few Ziploc bags.
+I bought two rolls of Disney themed duct tape, one roll of black duct tape, and grabbed a few Ziploc bags.
 For name plates, I found chalkboard wooden cutouts attached to clothespins ($1.50 for 2 at Michael’s) and used glitter letter stickers on them to write our names.
 The result – not bad, right?
 It totally survived the three day cruise and was the perfect size for holding every gift we received.

 Super-Easy Fish Extender Gift Ideas